TrueNobility303/F2BA/README.md

 We prove the penalty method with a two-time-scale update achieves near-optimal first-order complexity.

-For experiments at medium scale on the deterministic method, please refer to the [Hpo](https://github.com/TrueNobility303/F2BA/Hpo) folder.
-For experiments at large scale on the stochastic method, please refer to the [LLM](https://github.com/TrueNobility303/F2BA/LLM) folder.
+ For experiments at large scale on the stochastic method, please refer to the [LLM](https://github.com/TrueNobility303/F2BA/tree/main/LLM) folder.
+For experiments at medium scale on the deterministic method, please refer to the [Hpo](https://github.com/TrueNobility303/F2BA/tree/main/Hpo) folder.